City of Ottawa under pressure to cover costly bill for paramedic calls | CBC News

 City of Ottawa under pressure to cover costly bill for paramedic calls

-Calls to Ottawa over 4-year period cost Leeds-Grenville almost $1M, according to warden

-Mayors in neighbouring communities are calling on the City of Ottawa to reimburse their counties for the number of times ambulances respond to calls in Ottawa.
+Mayors in nearby communities are calling on the City of Ottawa to reimburse their counties for the number of times ambulances respond to calls in Ottawa.

-By law in Ontario, municipalities must dispatch their paramedics to a call in a neighbouring jurisdiction if they are the closest to the patient, regardless of municipal borders, and there's no requirement for municipalities to reimburse each other.
+By law in Ontario, municipalities must dispatch their paramedics to a call in a neighbouring jurisdiction if they are the closest to the patient, regardless of municipal borders.
+There's no requirement for municipalities to reimburse each other.

-A report tabled in March at a committee for the United Counties of Leeds-Grenville showed from January 2018 to December 2022 paramedics from the county responded to 2,571 calls in Ottawa, compared to just 297 times Ottawa paramedics answered calls in Leeds-Grenville.
+A report tabled in March at a committee for the United Counties of Leeds and Grenville showed from January 2018 to December 2022, paramedics from the county responded to 2,571 calls in Ottawa, compared to just 297 times Ottawa paramedics answered calls in Leeds-Grenville.

-According to the warden of Leeds-Grenville, the net difference of 2,274 calls has translated into an additional expense of $950,000 her county.
+According to the warden of Leeds and Grenville, the net difference of 2,274 calls has translated into an additional expense of $950,000 for her counties.

-"We're looking for a fair and equitable outcome," said warden Nancy Peckford.
+"We're looking for a fair and equitable outcome," said Nancy Peckford, who's also mayor of North Grenville.
 "We know the City of Ottawa is also working very hard to respond to the needs of its own residents."

 Ottawa has been dealing with a record number of "Level Zero" designations — when there are no ambulances to respond to a 911 call — meaning the city often finds itself relying on neighbouring jurisdictions.